slatedocs/slate/source/includes/_banks.md

 ###  1. Your banking app redirects user to TransferWise authorization webpage

-Your website or app opens the folowing url in the user's browser.
+Your website or app opens the following url in the user's browser.

 Sandbox:
 `